Glossary

 Device for holding a telescope with the possibility of adjusting it in right ascension and declination with parallel alignment to the Earth's rotation axis.

-• Erecting lense
+• Erecting lens

 Accessory used to image the object on a Newtonian telescope laterally correct and not upside down.